Strategyproofness: Outcome-function characterization

 The actual goal of a mechanism is its $Outcome$ function; the payment function is just a tool to induce the players to be truthful.
 Hence, it is useful to know, given a certain outcome function, whether it can be implemented using a SP mechanism or not (this property is also called implementability).

-The Monotonicity (mechanism design) property is necessary, and often also sufficient.
+The monotonicity property is necessary for strategyproofness.

 Truthful mechanisms in single-parameter domains

 A single-parameter domain is a game in which each player $i$ gets a certain positive value $v_{i}$ for "winning" and a value 0 for "losing".
 A simple example is a single-item auction, in which $v_{i}$ is the value that player $i$ assigns to the item.

 For this setting, it is easy to characterize truthful mechanisms.
 Begin with some definitions.

 A mechanism is called normalized if every losing bid pays 0.

 A mechanism is called monotone if, when a player raises his bid, his chances of winning (weakly) increase.

 For a monotone mechanism, for every player i and every combination of bids of the other players, there is a critical value in which the player switches from losing to winning.

-A normalized mechanism on a single-parameter domain is truthful iff the following two conditions hold:
+A normalized mechanism on a single-parameter domain is truthful if the following two conditions hold: